 - 5. Try virtual team building

 Obviously traditional forms of team building probably aren’t going to work when you have a large proportion of remote workers.
 Outward bound courses team lunches and happy hours on Fridays are more than likely off the table unless you’re all working from roughly the same town or city.

 But what happens when your team members are in completely different parts of the country - or even the world?

 Does that mean you can forget about team building?
 Nope.
 Remote workers are in even more need of engagement and a sense of community than office-bound employees.

 Try arranging virtual activities such as meet the team hangouts or even quizzes.
 Adding a sense of fun into the proceedings will help people to relax and get to know one another - even if it is only through a laptop screen.

 - 6. Hold team meetings

 As part of your communication efforts regular virtual team meetings should also be a part of life as a remote workforce.
 This will allow everyone to ensure they’re all on the same page and give people a chance to make their voices heard.

 Quick daily stand-up meetings might be a no-go and are better suited to in-person but a weekly meeting with the whole team should definitely be on the agenda.

-Make sure you let employees know that you appreciate their contribution to the organisation and thank them for a job well done.
-Failing to recognise your people and their efforts will only heighten any lingering feelings of disengagement - especially if they’re working remotely.
+Make sure you let employees know that you appreciate their contribution to the organization and thank them for a job well done.
+Failing to recognize your people and their efforts will only heighten any lingering feelings of disengagement - especially if they’re working remotely.